 Next, using the calculated velocity, I can calculate the acceleration (which is the first derivative of velocity) using the same method.
 This time, the calculation is started in Row 6.

 In theory, if we differentiate data obtained by integration then we should end up back at the original data.
 Of course, all numerical methods impart some kind of error into the data.

 But how bad is the error?
 Let’s compare.

-In this case, we can see some slight differences between the initial acceleration data and that obtained by differentiation.
+In this case, we can see some slight differences between the initial acceleration data and that obtained by differentiation in Excel.
 There are also some slight differences in the two velocity data sets.
 Fortunately, the error in numerical differentiation is not cumulative, unlike with numerical integration.

 Tables of data are not an ideal way to examine this data, so let’s look at the plots:

 It’s hard to see because the two lines are on top of each other, but for all practical purposes the velocities are identical.

 How about the acceleration?